-- Delivery of attractive, safe, and inclusive routes for walking and cycling which are well integrated into existing networks and provide access to effective and frequent public transport. - Delivery of better local bus, rail and rapid transit services and infrastructure supporting uptake in public transport use for journeys to work, leisure and other purposes, within and between towns in North Somerset and further afield including, first and last mile provision, reallocation of highway space and new or improved bus stops. - Delivery of infrastructure to facilitate the use of electric vehicles. - Improvement of safety on the transport network for all users.
+- Improvement of safety on the transport network for all users. - Delivery of attractive, safe, and inclusive routes for walking and cycling which are well integrated into existing networks and provide access to effective and frequent public transport. - Delivery of better local bus, rail and rapid transit services and infrastructure supporting uptake in public transport use for journeys to work, leisure and other purposes.
+This includes journeys within and between towns in North Somerset and further afield including, better connections to, from and within the rural areas, journeys to and from public transport connections (known as first and last mile provision), new and improved bus stops and the reallocation of highway space and new or improved bus stops. - Delivery of infrastructure to facilitate the use of electric vehicles. - Improvement of safety on the transport network for all users.

-New transport infrastructure will be considered supported where it also supports active travel and public transport, benefits community connectivity, public realm or provides safety improvements or is required to support economic development.
+New transport infrastructure should also support active travel and public transport, community connectivity, public realm or safety improvements or is required to support economic development.